 The doctor will most likely require you to do a chest X-ray and blood test to check for syphilis.

 Note: Children do not need to do the X-ray and blood test.
-If you are in your pregnancy, contact the U.S. embassy or consular office and ask about the postponement.
+If you are pregnant, contact the U.S. embassy or consular office and ask about the postponement.

 Mental exam

-If you show any signs related to physical or mental disorders and harmful behavior, you are considered ineligible.
+You are considered ineligible if you show any signs related to physical or mental disorders and harmful behavior.
 There are two categories of ineligibility:

-• Past disorders of the mind or body that result in harmful behavior that is likely to happen again or result in other harmful behavior.
+- Past disorders of the mind or body result in harmful behavior that is likely to happen again or result in other harmful behavior.

 Drug and alcohol screening